6 Forage Establishment Mistakes To Avoid

 3. Neglecting Soil Fertility

-Forage crops remove a lot of phosphorus (P) and potassium (K) and have high soil nutrient requirements.
-Alfalfa yields decline rapidly as soil tests drop below 12 ppm P and 120 ppm K. We are seeing more and more soil tests that are critically low in these nutrients, particularly K. In an East-Central Soil & Crop Improvement Association survey of 1,200 samples, 76% were below 100 ppm K!
-Be sure to soil test and fertilize accordingly.
-Suggested P and K application rates for new seedings are provided in OMAFRA Publication 811, Agronomy Guide, Table 3–6, Phosphate Recommendations for Forages, and Table 3–7, Potash Requirements for Forages. (www.omafra.gov.on.ca/english/crops/pub811/pub811ch3.pdf)
+Forage crops remove a lot of phosphorus (P) (12-14 lbs/tonne P2O5) and potassium (K) (50-55 lbs/tonne K2O) and have high soil nutrient requirements.
+Alfalfa yields decline rapidly as soil tests drop below 12 ppm P (sodium bicarb) and 120 ppm K. We are seeing more and more soil tests that are critically low in these nutrients, particularly K. Suggested P and K application rates for new seedings are provided in OMAFRA Publication 811, Agronomy Guide, Table 3–6, Phosphate Recommendations for Forages, and Table 3–7, Potash Requirements for Forages. (www.omafra.gov.on.ca/english/crops/pub811/pub811ch3.pdf)

 4. Poor Weed Control

 Lack of weed control during the establishment period will impact yield and forage quality for the life of the stand.
+Consistent rotational weed control in other crops before new forage seedings should be done.
 Perennial weeds should be eliminated before seeding.
 Herbicide control of broadleaf annual weeds at establishment is especially important in direct seedings.

 Determine the optimum time of spraying by the stage of development of the new seedlings.
 The risk of injury to alfalfa seedlings is greatly increased when 2,4-DB application is made outside of the first- to the third-trifoliate stage.
 2,4-DB can suppress legume growth for a period of 2 – 3 weeks and severe injury can occur under drought or high temperatures.
 Uniform emergence as a result of good seedbed preparation and packing make it easier to properly time the herbicide application with reduced risk of legume injury.
 Target the first-trifoliate stage, where weeds are smaller and easier to control.
 Grower experience suggests that injury to seedling alfalfa plants can be minimized when reducing the lowest labelled rate of 2,4-DB by 25%.
 A reduced rate may reduce the level of weed control.
 (OMAFRA Publication 75, Guide To Weed Control. www.omafra.gov.on.ca/english/crops/pub75/pub75A/pub75Ach8.pdf)